waleedrazakhan92/stylegan2/README.md

 '''
 ./run_generate_tf_record
 '''
 Next you have to select a pretrained checkpoint ```.pkl``` file.
 By default the code downloads three checkpoint files with 256, 512, 1024 image resolutions respectively.
-If your
+If you're training on one of these resolutions then you can use on of the prtrained models.
+But if the desired resolution is different, then you can use the stylegan surgery repository to change the resolution of an already trained model checkpoint.
+Below is the process for